-Experiences like these are to learn whom we are deep down inside.
+Experiences like these are to help us learn who we are deep down inside.
 If we never test our boundaries, then we don’t know what we are capable of doing.
 To reach our deaths safely without a scar, to maybe live a few extra years, is not worth skidding into our graves screaming, ‘Wow that was frickin’ cool!’ -Eva Hamori

-Welcome to My Expat Life – That’s Hamori! a family blog created to document our move from Canada to France to Hungary.
-It became a place for me to collect information gathered along the way, to process the stress while changing our life entirely while searching for happiness, and to share our experiences.
+Welcome to My Expat Life – That’s Hamori! a family blog created to document our move from Canada to France and then to Hungary, and back again to the very beginning to Nanaimo BC Canada; a full circle adventure of an entire decade.
+Journaling on the blog became a place for me to collect information that we gathered along the way, which helped me process the stress while changing our life entirely while on the pursuit of happiness.
+I wanted a place to share these experiences.
 Over the years it has grown and grown…

 Have you ever dreamed about living in Europe?

 Have you ever wondered how people do it?

 Those wishing to make changes in their lives and to actively go after their dreams may find some inspiration in our blog.
 As wanderlusts like ourselves, those visiting Europe may read about places we have visited during our travels and find the information useful.